DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 {{< /programming-lang >}}
 {{< programming-lang lang="nodejs" >}}
-Starting in dd-trace-js v3.13.1, you can use the the NodeJS tracer's API to track user events.
+Starting in dd-trace-js v3.13.1, you can use the NodeJS tracer's API to track user events.

 The following examples show how to track login events or custom events (using signup as an example).